Conta Bemol MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the current toolkit state, including installed MCPs, connection status, and catalog tool counts.
-It uses a specific verb ('returns') and resource ('toolkit state'), and distinguishes itself from sibling tools which handle financial operations or authentication.
+The description clearly states the tool returns 'current toolkit state: installed MCPs, their connection status, and how many catalog tools each exposes.'
+It uses a specific verb ('Returns') and resource ('toolkit state'), and distinguishes from siblings like 'show_version' and 'authenticate' by specifying the exact information provided.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.